 My partner and i have booked to go to Marrakesh on the 4th of May.
 There has just been a suspected terrorist attack and we are wondering if anyone is there now or have recently been to Marrakesh and can tell us if you think we would be safe and what it is like over there (safety wise).
 Thanks for your help

 Now more than ever Moroccan Tourism will need you and having been here as it happened I can only say what the media presents vs the true athmosphere here it is very different.
 Peole were in disbelief.
 There is no denying it was an attack by now but it is over.
 There were thousands more tousists in Marrakech yesterday and many were not even aware until friends from abroad informed them of what had happend.
-Us riad owners are very concerned for our guests but we still go out, walk the streets and it is just a sad apart of life YESTERDAY. over 7 years ago
+Us riad owners are very concerned for our guests but we still go out, walk the streets and it is just a sad apart of life YESTERDAY. almost 8 years ago

 I am also planning on traveling to Marrakesh in May.
 I do still want to go and I appreciate you advice, cabeyp, but I would love to hear from someone who is not directly involved in Morocco's tourism industry.

 Is it safe to travel to Marrakesh in a few weeks?

 Thanks almost 8 years agoAnswered by Jane Smith via WorldNomads.com

 Hey everybody, I'm planning to go to Marrakesh too mid of May .. to be honest I don't know what to do ! but what I heard from my friends who just came back from there that it would be safer now more than ever as the police men are everywhere and they will try their best to protect the summer season which is just started !

 i'll make up my mind tonight or tomorrow if i go or not :D almost 8 years agoAnswered by Emad via WorldNomads.com

 Nathan, et al,